sdiehl/wiwinwlh/tutorial.md

 Unbound
 -------

-For example we can implement the Hindley-Milner algorithm for a simple typed lambda calculus without having to write the name capture and substitution mechanics ourselves.
+Several libraries exist to mechanize the process of writing name capture and substitution, since it is largely mechnanical logic.
+Probably the most robust is the ``unbound`` library.
+For example we can implement the infer function for a small Hindley-Milner system over a simple typed lambda calculus without having to write the name capture and substitution mechanics ourselves.

 ~~~~ {.haskell include="src/unbound.hs"}
 ~~~~